univention/intercom-service/intercom-variants-eval/eval_english.md

   * Review Keycloak config (at least for the intercom client config, the token cleanup is another review?)
   * Do we have to take special measures against Session Riding?
   * Analyse potential "Cookie Apocalypse" Impact (changing support of 3rd Party Cookies in Browsers)
-* GPDR / DSGVO Compliance / Review / Documents (this processes and distributes a bunch of personal data)
+* GDPR / DSGVO Compliance / Review / Documents (this processes and distributes a bunch of personal data)
 * Architecture Review
 * Code Review
 * Quality Assurance (QA)